dmaurath/datasciencecoursera/GaCD/Course Project/CODEBOOK.md

+###SUMMARY
-+ 180 rows (30 Subjects X 6 Activities)
+- 180 rows (30 Subjects X 6 Activities)
-+ 68 columns
+- 68 columns
-+ Each row represents one observation per activity with the average of 66 features.
+- Each row represents one observation per activity with the average of 66 features.
-+ Only features with "-mean" or "-std" were used in this analysis because I was only interested in the mean and standard deviation of the feature values, and not other various means or standard deviations.
+- Only features with "-mean" or "-std" were used in this analysis because I was only interested in the mean and standard deviation of the feature values, and not other various means or standard deviations.
-+ First column is "subject", and is labelled as 1,2,3.....30
+- First column is "subject", and is labelled as 1,2,3.....30
-+ Second column is "activity", and can take following 6 values -
+- Second column is "activity", and can take following 6 values -
 	1. LAYING
 	2. SITTING
 	3. STANDING
 	4. WALKING
 	5. WALKING DOWNSTAIRS
 	6. WALKING UPSTAIRS

-Reamining 66 columns are the measurements on mean and standard deviation in original data (i.e. the columns in original dataset containing mean() and std()).
-They represent average of all values for respective subject and activity
+Remaining 66 columns are means of each feature's means from the original data (i.e. the columns in original dataset containing *mean()* and *std()*).

+For example, *tBodyAcc-mean()-X* is the average of all *tBodyAcc-mean()-X* means for a given activity.

 ###TIDY DATA RULES FOLLOWED IN THIS DATASET
 1. Each variable forms a column.